With the many thousands of mountains in Germany to pick from, it’s no easy job to decide on which to include on your German vacation itinerary.

 During the decline of silver and tin deposits, former miners had to look for new ways to feed their families.
 Besides lace-making and weaving, they went into wood carving.

 Nutcrackers, Smoking Men, Pyramids (carousels with figures of the Christmas story or from mining), and Schwibbogen (wooden arcs with candles in the windows, symbolizing the opening of a mine) are just some of many Christmas items of the Ore Mountains.
 Seiffen in the East Ore Mountains was a center of the wooden toy industry.

 These mountains found in German territory are popular tourist destinations.
 Hikers come for the nearly 6,000 km (3,750 miles) of tracks through the picturesque scenery.
 Gliding enthusiasts have been drawn to the area since the early 20th century.

 More recently, farm stays have flourished in the region.
-Parts of Rhön were declared a Biosphere Reserve in 1991, by UNESCO because of the unique high-altitude ecosystem in the area.
+Parts of Rhön were declared a Biosphere Reserve in 1991 by UNESCO because of the unique high-altitude ecosystem.

-The peaks of the Rhön include:
+Notable peaks of the Rhön include:

-- Wasserkuppe 950 m (3,110 ft), (hessian Rhön)
+- Wasserkuppe 950 m (3,110 ft), (Hessian Rhön)

-- Kreuzberg (mountain) 928 m (3,040 ft) (bavarian Rhön)
+- Kreuzberg (mountain) 928 m (3,040 ft) (Bavarian Rhön)

-- Schwabenhimmel 926 m (3,040 ft) (bavarian Rhön)
+- Schwabenhimmel 926 m (3,040 ft) (Bavarian Rhön)

-- Heidelstein 913 m (3,000 ft) (bavarian Rhön)
+- Heidelstein 913 m (3,000 ft) (Bavarian Rhön)

-- Milseburg 835 m (2,740 ft) (hessian Rhön)
+- Milseburg 835 m (2,740 ft) (Hessian Rhön)

-- Feuerberg 832 m (2,730 ft) (bavarian Rhön)
+- Feuerberg 832 m (2,730 ft) (Bavarian Rhön)

-- Ellenbogen 814 m (2,670 ft) (thuringian Rhön)
+- Ellenbogen 814 m (2,670 ft) (Thuringian Rhön)

 The Spessart is a hill chain in northwestern Bavaria and southern Hesse, Germany.
 It is bounded by the main river on three sides, which describes a long curve.
 Two large cities are located at the foot of the Spessart: Aschaffenburg and Würzburg.

 Its highest peak is the Geiersberg (586 m).
 Apart from the edges, the region is sparsely populated.
-Two nature parks called Bavarian Spessart, and Hessian Spessart occupy large portions of the hills.
+Two nature parks called Bavarian Spessart and Hessian Spessart occupy large portions of the hills.